pytest-visual/pytest-visual/INTERNALS.md

 ### `MaterialStatement` and `ReferenceStatement` Pydantic models

 In-memory statements are represented by the `MaterialStatement` and `ReferenceStatement` Pydantic models.
-The `MaterialStatement` model contains everything including the assets as numpy arrays or plotly figures, while the `ReferenceStatement` model only contains string filenames of these assets.
+The `MaterialStatement` model contains everything including the asset as numpy array or plotly figure (if applicable), while the `ReferenceStatement` model only contains string filename of the asset (if applicable).
 Thus `ReferenceStatement` directly maps one-to-one to the JSON representation, and is directly used during the conversion process. `MaterialStatement` on the other hand is used while collecting data from the test case and showing results.